Case Studies

-Rapid Response and Remediation for Gasoline Pipeline Release: Ohio River, KY
+Rapid Response And Remediation For Gasoline Pipeline Release: Ohio River, KY

 The Situation:

-An undetected breach in an underground gasoline pipeline resulted in the release of more than 200,000 gallons of gasoline to a shallow aquifer.
+An undetected breach in an underground gasoline pipeline resulted in the release of more than 120,000 gallons of gasoline to a shallow aquifer.
 Dispersion of the gasoline plume was resulting in seepage of gasoline to the nearby Ohio River, a major waterway under U.S. Coast Guard jurisdiction.
 In addition, a deeper aquifer used by the local municipality as the public water supply for approximately 100,000 customers was under threat of groundwater contamination from the gasoline release.

 The Challenge: